Melbourne City FC: Sponsorship

+AFC Competition Sponsorship

 Stadium

 Melbourne City's home ground is Melbourne Rectangular Stadium.
 Melbourne City's largest average season attendance is 11,047 (achieved in the 2015–16 season), while the largest ever attendance for a single home match is 26,457 against Melbourne Victory in round 12 of the 2012–13 A-League season.

 Statistics and records

-Scott Jamieson holds the record for Melbourne City appearances, having played 137 first-team matches between 2017 and 2021.
-Fellow defender Curtis Good comes second, having played 127 times.
+Current defender Curtis Good holds the record for Melbourne City appearances, having played 162 first-team matches.
+Scott Jamieson comes second, having played 161 times between 2017 and 2021.
 The record for a goalkeeper is held by Tom Glover, with 79 appearances.

-Jamie Maclaren is the club's top goalscorer with 77 goals in all competitions from 2019 to the present day, having surpassed Bruno Fornaroli's total of 57 in May 2021.
-Maclaren also holds the club record for goals scored in the League, with 53.
+Jamie Maclaren is the club's top goalscorer with 109 goals in all competitions from 2019 to the present day, having surpassed Bruno Fornaroli's total of 57 in May 2021.
+Maclaren also holds the club record for goals scored in the League, with 97.

-Melbourne City's record home attendance is 26,759, for an A-League Men match against Melbourne Victory on 23 November 2011 at AAMI Park, for a 3–2 win.
+Melbourne City's record home attendance is 29,902, recorded during the A-League Men Grand Final win against Melbourne Victory on 31 May 2025 at Melbourne Rectangular Stadium.

 Melbourne City's 2016–17 squad was the most expensive team in Australian soccer history, with team wages totalling $9.15 million.